jacksonh/manos/docs/tutorial/page-1.md

 Routes don't necessarily have to go to modules, we can also route them to actions.
 An action is any function that accepts a single IMangoContext parameter.
 So lets create our first action, add this line right above the static content route.

-    Get ("$", ctx => ctx.Response.Write ("Hello, Mango World!"));
+    Get ("/", ctx => ctx.Response.Write ("Hello, Mango World!"));

-What we've done here is created a route using the "$" regular expression, the "$" regex is used to denote the end of a line, so what we are doing here is mapping to a blank URL, basically the home page of your site.
+What we've done here is created a route using the "/" path.
+Routes can be created with simple paths like this or we could create more complex routes with regular expressions.
+Something like Get ("/d.d", ...) would route "/dad" and "dfd".

 Instead of creating an action method to handle the request we've just used a simple lambda expression that takes the IMangoContext and sends
 "Hello, Mango World!" as the response.